sbidolach/video-live-streaming/README.md

 # Video live streaming in html5

-This tutorial describes how display video data in real-time on the canvas object in html5.
+This tutorial describes how to display video data in real-time on the canvas object in html5.
-Date are broadcast by web socket to html5 in two different ways:
+Data are broadcast by web socket to html5 in two different ways:

 - FFmpeg convert stream data to images which are sent to server.
 The server merge images data and convert binary to base64, then broadcast full image in string/base64 format by web socket.
 The javascript refresh images on canvas object.